 Homemade Pancake Mix

-While my chocolate chip pancakes are still my favorite, this recipe is our back up for a quick breakfast.
+While my chocolate chip pancakes with buttermilk are still my favorite, this recipe is our back up for a quick breakfast.
 It’s easy for the kids to make with just a few simple ingredients.
 They are soft, fluffy and delicious!!

 You only need 5 ingredients to make this pancake mix and then when you’re ready to make homemade pancakes, you’ll just add milk and eggs.